kalebrigg/MeetAndEat/README.md

 ## Development

 Meet & Eat was developed using React Native.
 The project includes a sign in/sign up page, a profile page and logical states to create your profile page, a feed of user submittted "Meetups", and a home page to create your own Meetup.
+The live demo shows Google Map Autocomplete integration functionality.

 <img src="https://i.ibb.co/smGQpJ9/Untitled-design-14.png" alt="Untitled-design-14" border="0">